moedaaboul/Professional-README-Generator/README.md

 ## Description

-A professional README Generator using NodeJS and inquirier package.
+A dynamic CLI application that generates a README.md file based on user input using the inquirer npm package and NodeJS.

 ## Table of Contents